Getting started - part 1¶

 In part 1 you will learn how to create a city for far-away shots.
 They are simpler and faster to make, but less precise, with overlapping buildings and roads.
 In part 2 on the contrary you will learn how to make cities with buildings and roads that never overlap and are more suited to closer view or navigation in the streets.

 Almost all features of version 1.1 are available in the new and more sophisticated nodes workflow introduced in 1.2.
-What’s missing is the more advanced procedural buildings generator and the random assignment of materials on meshes/objects.
+What’s missing are the support for heightmaps, the more advanced procedural buildings generator and the random assignment of materials on meshes/objects.
 All features will be converted to nodes progressively, but in the meantime you can use both the new and the old interfaces, see here for v1.1.

 Install & enable the addon in Blender¶